learnstuff/hibernate-tuts/README.md

 # hibernate-tuts

-Hibernate tuts:-
-db and jdbc recap
+- db and jdbc recap
-what orm
+- what orm
-what persistence
+- what persistence
-what hibernate
+- what hibernate
-why hibernate
+- why hibernate
-start from jdbc
+- start from jdbc
-convert jdbc -> hibernate
+- convert jdbc -> hibernate